 Here are a few types of permissions administrators can grant to users:

-When creating an Android application, developers can choose to declare permissions that enable access to restricted data or resources on the user’s device.
+When building an Android application, developers can choose to declare permissions that enable access to restricted data or resources on the user’s device.

 The following diagram illustrates the process of declaring permissions.
 If the application requires special permissions, developers must declare them in the app manifest file, and in some cases, require users to grant access every time a specific action is performed.